jl455/woocommerce-cardconnect/readme.txt

 == Frequently Asked Questions ==

-= Does this plugin require that an SSL be installed? =
+= Does this plugin require that an SSL certificate be installed? =

-It is recommended that you install an SSL on your site for the checkout page, however the plugin does not require it.
+It is recommended that you install an SSL certificate on your site for the checkout page, however the plugin does not require it.

 = Is there an option for a sandbox account for testing? =